-Many directly involved in microfinance and related fieldwork do not agree with sceptics like David Roodman and Hugh Sinclair, and would argue that the benefits still outweigh the problems noted above.
+Many directly involved in microfinance and related fieldwork do not agree with skeptics like David Roodman and Hugh Sinclair and would argue that the benefits still outweigh the problems noted above.
 Nevertheless, the need for more rigorous review and transparency is indisputable.

 Social Performance Management (SPM or Responsible Finance for short, since both are easier to remember) is one possible solution to refocus the mission of microfinance and to provide more concrete support for their many struggling clients.